nathancarter/weblurch/doc/plan.md

    all-histories-spec.litcoffee.html) so that it loops through the JSON files in the hierarchy.
 Use section headers that imitate the structure of the folder hierarchy.
- * Create unit tests for as much of the functionality of this growing test app as is reasonable.

 ### Better access to automated testing results